python4mpia/python4mpia/pure_python/functions.rst

 ::

     def mpia_director(name="Hans-Walter Rix"):
+        if name == "Thomas Henning":
+            print ("%s was the managing director of MPIA last year." % name)
+        else:
-        print ("The managing director of MPIA is " + name) return
+            print ("The managing director of MPIA is " + name + ".")